 Seed Germination Instructions

 60 days cold-moist stratification.
 May benefit from a hot (not boiling) water soak prior to sowing.
-Sow outside in fall to late winter.
+Sow outside in fall to late winter in areas with cold winters, or in areas with mild winter, use artificial methods.